Analytics6 min read

 • First-party pageview logging.
 Your bio page can log every visit server-side, with no cookie at all.

 • UTM parameters.
-These are part of the URL, not a cookie, so they pass through any privacy wall.
+They are part of the URL, not a cookie, so they pass through any privacy wall.

 • Server-side events.
 Conversion pixels fired from your server (not the browser) bypass ITP entirely.

 • Consent-based analytics.
 If a visitor opts in, you get everything.
-If they don't, you get aggregate counts.
+If they do not, you get aggregate counts.

-• Third-party cookie audiences older than a week on Safari/iOS.
+• Third-party cookie audiences older than a week on Safari and iOS.

 • Cross-site tracking without explicit consent.